 - Start planning early

-- Make calculations, including at least 20% equity
+- Draw up a financial plan, including at least 20% equity for the purchase

 - Establish a savings plan to accumulate equity

-- Select a mortgage and examine affordability in detail
+- Compare mortgages and look into affordability in detail